ISO 14001:2015 Clause 4 Context of the organization

 - Effective control/influence over interested parties, within our product life cycle, thereby improving our overall environmental performance

 3. External issues

 - The entire complex is situated west of the tunnel, just off the main Uran-Panvel Road, overlooking JNPT Harbour, a major trading port area.
-Like most places on the island, its position is tightly constrained by neighboring buildings in a mixed business and residential area.
-(Issue: Carbon footprint increase and contribution to traffic congestion and emissions through vehicle fleet noise, odor, interested party complaints)
+Like most places on the island, its position is tightly constrained by neighbouring buildings in a mixed business and residential area.
+(Issue: Carbon footprint increase and contribution to traffic congestion and emissions through vehicle fleet noise, odour, interested party complaints)

 - The company operates a prescribed process using regulated substances in accordance with a license issued under Regional Regulations.
 (Issue: Legal Compliance)

 - In addition, it is required to comply with a discharge permit from the MPCB EPD via the Water Pollution Control Ordinance in respect of process wastewater discharges to receiving water bodies.
 (Issue: Legal Compliance)

 MPCB EPD regularly inspects operators, responds to complaints and, after an uncertain enforcement record in the late ’90s, has a strong and growing record of successful prosecution.
 (Issue: Fines and legal cost)

 - Navi Mumbai is generally very hilly and particularly so in the Northern area where the Panvel sits on a relatively narrow ledge of rock between hillsides and the sea.
 In common with the rest of the island, the underlying geology of the site comprises volcanic rock and granite.
 (Issue: Potential flood zone raised sea level from Climate Change)